Mel Atkey

-Mel Atkey (born June 16, 1958 in Vancouver, British Columbia) is a Canadian-born, English-emigrated musical theatre composer and lyricist.
+Louis Melville Atkey (born June 16, 1958, in Vancouver, British Columbia - December 16, 2022) was a Canadian-born, English-emigrated musical theatre composer and lyricist.
 He began to write musicals while still in high school.
 After college he became a theatre critic in Canada, and continued to write musicals and songs while serving as director of Cabaret and Musical Theater Alliance until he moved to London in 1991.
 He is a member of the Writers' Union of Canada and Mercury Musical Developments.
 He was a finalist for the Musical of the Year competition in Aarhus, Denmark, and his work has been short-listed for the Vivian Ellis Prize, the Quest for New Musicals, the Ken Hill Prize and Musical Stairs.